Diameter of P.A. random graphs with edge-step functions: Introduction

 \subsection{Organization}

-In Section~\ref{s:randomtree} we introduce the doubly-labeled random tree process and prove the main results about it and as a consequence of this results, we obtain Theorem~\ref{t:dtv}.
-In Section~\ref{s:cliques} we explore the theory developed in the previous section to prove the existence of large cliques, i.e., Theorem~\ref{t:largecliques}.
-Then, in Section~\ref{s:tecest}, we prove technical estimates for the degree of a given vertex, which is needed for the upper bound on the diameter.
+In Section~\ref{s:tecest}, we prove technical estimates for the degree of a given vertex, which are needed for the upper bound on the diameter.
 Section~\ref{s:lower} is devoted to the general lower bound for the diameter, i.e., for the proof of Theorem~\ref{t:lowerbounddiam}.
 We prove the upper bound for the diameter, Theorem~\ref{t:upperbounddiam}, in Section~\ref{s:upper}.
-Finally, in Section~\ref{s:rv} we show how our results fit on the class of the regularly varying functions and subclasses of slowly varying functions.
+Finally, in Section~\ref{s:rv} we show what our results say for the class of regularly varying functions.
 We end the paper at Section~\ref{s:finalcomments} with some comments on the affine version of our model and a brief discussion on what may happen to the model if some regularity conditions are dropped.